| Cheated?

 with exile Great Train Robber Ronnie Biggs, Lydon had emerged with a

-mystical vehicle that evinced a new future rather than no future.
+mystical vehicle that evinced a new future rather than 'no future'.

 Between them, Levene, Walker and Wobble fashioned a sound that was vast